lene/DuplicateImages/README.md

 Use the `--parallel` option to utilize all free cores on your system for calculating image hashes.
 Optionally, you can specify the number of processes to use with `--parallel $N`.

+To execute the `--on-equal` actions in parallel, use the `--parallel-actions` option, which also can take an optional number of processes to use as argument.

 ### Excluding subfolders

 Use the `--exclude-dir` option to exclude subfolders of `$IMAGE_ROOT` from the search.
 The argument